sakasikai/blm-mll/source/CommandLineTools.md

+(machineLearningSeq.py)=

 ### **MachineLearningSeq.py**

 #### Synopsis

-“MachineLearningSeq.py” is an executable python script used for training predictors and evaluating their performance based on the input benchmark datasets.
-For more details, please refer to the manual of BLM [3.4 Scripts for machine learning algorithms]()
+*MachineLearningSeq.py* is an executable python script used for training predictors and evaluating their performance based on the input benchmark datasets.